Vivekpalankar/UNIX-Concepts-and-Applications/Notes/Chapter 8 The Shell.markdown

 ## Notes

 -   The shell is a multi-faceted program.
-It's a command interpreter, a programming language and a process that creates environemnt for users to work in all rolled into one.
+It's a command interpreter, a programming language and a process that creates environment for users to work in all rolled into one.

 -   List of valid shell wild-cards: